Exchange for Local Observations and Knowledge of the Arctic: Data Sets

-History and philosophy
+History

 Established in 2006 under an initial National Science Foundation (NSF) exploratory grant to address the need for an effective and appropriate system for recording, preserving and sharing data and information collected in Indigenous Arctic communities, ELOKA developed partnerships and defined the broad needs of the system defined as a set of people, communities, and technological components sharing information and working together to achieve particular goals.
-Its philosophy is "“LTK and scientific expertise are complementary and reinforcing ways of understanding the Arctic system.
-Collecting, documenting, preserving, supporting, and sharing knowledge is a cooperative endeavor, and ELOKA is dedicated to fostering understanding and shared knowledge between Arctic residents, scientists, educators, policy makers, and the general public.
-ELOKA operates on the principle that all ways of knowing should be treated ethically, and intellectual property rights should be respected.”

 In 2009 NSIDC was awarded two more NSF awards to established an operational ELOKA data management and networking system for community-based research that keeps control of data in the hands of community data providers, while still allowing for broad searches and sharing of information.

 Building on the accomplishments of the first and second phases of ELOKA, the third phase of the program is to make it a sustained program at NSIDC and sustained presence in the Arctic research landscape.
 The critical next challenge is to sustain and evolve the established system to routinely support northern communities, NSF, and other investigators conducting community-based research to ensure these unique data are well preserved and readily useful by communities, researchers, service providers, decision makers, and others to help ELOKA support those meeting diverse urgent environmental and social challenges.

 The third phase also includes the addition of a six-member Advisory Committee of researchers and Indigenous leaders.
 The Committee is working with the ELOKA team to refine goals and objectives, and priorities.